friedaxvictoria/procedural_shader_framework/documentation/docs/engines/unity/sdfs/octahedron.md

     <blockquote class="author">by Frieda Hentschel</blockquote>
 </div>

 This function creates an internal instance of an SDF-based octahedron.
-In order for the cube to be visible in the final output, [SDF Raymarching](...) and an arbitrary lighting function has to be included.
+In order for the cube to be visible in the final output, [SDF Raymarching](raymarching.md) and an arbitrary [Lighting Function](../lighting/generalInformation.md) have to be included.

-For further information of the implementations of SDFs in Unity refer to [General Information](generalInformation.md).

 ---